The suspense is thrilling me

 The island, cooktop, and tall cabinetry fixture are all perfectly balanced around a central axis in this kitchen by designer Leonie Metge.
 A long, minimalist pendant light accentuates the design orientation

-The lighting supports this kitchen design in two ways
+Fade pendants lift this design in two ways

-Three large pendants have been used to support the scale of the 4.6m long island in this design, with the gold colour complementing the use of stainless steel
+Three Fade pendants match the scale of the 4.6m long island in this design, while their gold tones complement the use of stainless steel

 Crisp and contemporary, this kitchen avoids fussy details such as cabinetry handles for a clean, almost sculptural aesthetic – lighting